Domingo Cavallo: Early years

-Cavallo was born in San Francisco, Córdoba Province to Florencia and Felipe Cavallo, Italian Argentine immigrants from the Piedmont Region.
-He graduated with honors in Accounting (1967) and Economics (1968) at the National University of Córdoba, where he earned his doctorate in economics in 1970.
-He married the former Sonia Abrazián in 1968, and had three children.
-He would later enroll at Harvard University, where he earned a second doctorate in Economics in 1977.
+Cavallo was born in San Francisco, Córdoba Province, to Florencia and Felipe Cavallo, Italian Argentine immigrants from the Piedmont region.
+He earned degrees in accounting (1967) and economics (1968) from the National University of Córdoba, where he completed a doctorate in economics in 1970.

+He married Sonia Abrazián in 1968, and the couple had three children.

+In 1977, he received a second doctorate in economics from Harvard University.

 Cavallo taught at the National University of Córdoba (1969–84), the Catholic University of Córdoba (1970–74), and New York University (1996–97).
-He wrote a number of books and was publisher of Forbes in 1998–99.
+He wrote a number of books and was publisher of Forbes magazine in 1998–99.

 Central Bank

-In July 1982, after the Falklands War fiasco brought more moderate leadership to the military dictatorship, Cavallo was appointed president of the Central Bank.
-He inherited the country's most acute financial and economic crisis since 1930, and a particularly heinous Central Bank regulation painfully remembered as the Central Bank Circular 1050.
+In July 1982, following the Falklands War and a shift toward more moderate leadership within the military government, Cavallo was appointed president of the Central Bank of Argentina.
+He assumed the role during the country’s most severe economic crisis since 1930, which was compounded by Central Bank Circular 1050.